JaiSehgal007/CloudNotebook/README.md

 ## Backend Repository:
-The backend repository of Cloud Notebook lies in the server folder of the master branch
+The backend repository of Cloud Notebook lies in the backend folder of the master branch

 ## Technology Stack: